StephenPacker/CT-DATA-ANALYSIS/README.md

 ### CT-DATA-ANALYSIS
-A suite of tools to extract porosity information from CT scan data.
+A suite of tools to extract porosity data from CT scan imaging.
 All of the provided code is designed to work on binary images, the use of non-binary images is at your own risk.
 The software I used to binarize images was CTAn, a free CT image processing software that can be downloaded at http://bruker-microct.com/products/downloads.htm.

 ## Circular Random Slice
 Mimics the action of slicing a sample at any angle.
-For each slice, the porosity is recorded to an excel sheet, and this procedure can be ran any number of times with the slices being taken from a new random section of the smaple.
+For each slice, the porosity is recorded to an excel sheet.
+The number of slices generated is up to the user.
+Each new slice is taken from a random section of the sample as to produce total coverage when numerous slices are taken.

 ## Simple Porosity Calc
 Calculates the porosity for irregular circular shapes.
-An example of an irregular cirle shape is: Image 1 (Salt with intergranular porosity) Note the large gap on the upper left corner, these gaps are something I would refer to as irregular and non-solid.
+An example of an irregular cirle shape is: Image 1 (Salt with intergranular porosity) Note the large gaps around the perimeter of the circle, these gaps make the image irregular and non-solid.
 ![salt_2_17 03_2k_rec0807](https://user-images.githubusercontent.com/35316529/45987469-d9ce3a80-c02e-11e8-9a0f-b95601038fda.jpg)

 ## Circular Porosity Calc